smmahadee/basic_ecommerce/README.md

 Navigate to the project directory in your terminal.

-Install dependencies using one of the following commands:
+Install dependencies using one of the following commands: npm install or yarn or pnpm install

-bash
-Copy code
-npm install  or yarn or pnpm install
 Start the development server:

-bash
-Copy code
 npm run dev or yarn dev  or pnpm dev
 Open http://localhost:3000 in your browser to see the project.

 You can begin editing the page by modifying pages/index.tsx.
 The page will automatically update as you make changes to the file.

-Features and Dependencies
+## Features and Dependencies

+The project includes the following features and dependencies:

-State management using Redux Toolkit
+- State management using Redux Toolkit
-API requests using Axios
+- API requests using Axios
-UI components using Tailwind CSS
+- UI components using Tailwind CSS
-React icons from react-icons
+- React icons from `react-icons`
-Toast notifications using react-hot-toast
+- Toast notifications using `react-hot-toast`
-Data fetching with React Query
+- Data fetching with React Query

 Learn More
 To learn more about Next.js, take a look at the Next.js Documentation.